arecvlohe/purescript-simon-game/README.md

 # Simon Game in PureScript

 This is a replica project of the freeCodeCamp challenge <a target="_blank" href="https://www.freecodecamp.org/challenges/build-a-simon-game">Build a Simon Game</a>.
 The reason for doing this project was to gain a better understanding of PureScript and the front-end framework Pux.
 Pux takes many of it's ideas from the Elm architecture so having been familiar with Elm & React/Redux, I was, at least in the outset, comfortable with using this design pattern.
 There were plenty struggles along the way though, as PureScript's type system is much more expressive than Elm.
-That means there is a lot more overhead but it pushed me to think harder about type systems and how valuable they can be in developing complex applications.
-It forces you to know what is happening each step of the way, which is invaluable.
+That means there is a lot more overhead, however it pushed me to think harder about type systems and how valuable they are developing complex applications.
+It forced me to know what is happening at each step of the process, which is invaluable.

 Special thank you to the PureScript community.
-I frequently looked for support from the PureScript in Slack and Gitter.
+I frequently looked for support from the PureScript folks in Slack and Gitter.
 Without their support I would not have been able to finish this project.
 Thank you!

 ## User Stories